 Elisha Adam Euless was born in Bedford County, Tennessee in 1848.
 He moved to Texas in 1867.
-(Photo from Find A Grave.)
+(Photo from Find a Grave.)

 In 1879 Euless bought farmland near Bear Creek from his mother-in-law.
 On the land was a two-story Grange hall.
 The building also housed a school and was used by local churches.
 In 1881 Euless bought farmland that included a cotton gin.

-The community of Estill’s Station grew around Euless’s Grange hall and gin.
+The community of Estill’s Station grew around Elisha Adam Euless’s Grange hall and gin.
 Euless helped to formally lay out a town.
 Residents renamed Estill’s Station “Euless.”
 A Euless post office would open in 1886.